nassarofficial/py-faster-rcnn/TUTORIAL.md

   - Modify `num_output` in the `cls_score` layer to `C`
   - Modify `num_output` in the `bbox_pred` layer to `4 * C`

-Basically for our binary classifier (Person vs Background) C=2 and you have:
+Basically we are classifying 3 things (Person, Cat, Dog and Background) so C=4 and you have:

-    - 7 lines to be modified from 21 to 2
+    - 7 lines to be modified from 21 to 4

-    - 3 lines to be modified from 84 to 8
+    - 3 lines to be modified from 84 to 16

 ```sh
 $ grep 21 VGG_CNN_M_1024/faster_rcnn_alt_opt/*.pt
    INRIA_Person/faster_rcnn_alt_opt/faster_rcnn_test.pt:    num_output: 21